SOLVING SIMPLE TRIGONOMETRIC EQUATIONS

 The interval in which we are supposed to find the solutions is

-.
-We will isolate the trigonometric ratio by adding 1 to both sides to get
+We end up with sin x =.
+We will isolate the trigonometric ratio by adding 1 to both sides of the equal sign.

 Step 2: